MargaritaKhodzka/state-attractions-cli-app/README.md

 # StateAttractions

 Welcome to the State Attractions!
-This Ruby Gem provides a CLI to view the 50 tourist attractions you can visit in each State, from Alabama to Wyoming, as per Thrillist website.
+This Ruby Gem provides a CLI for viewing the 50 tourist attractions you can visit in each State, from Alabama to Wyoming, as per Thrillist website.
 Enjoy the tour!

 ## Installation